systematic-magic/cheetah/cheetah.rst

 If you open pii pages using CheeTah, then you may like to run the check automatically when the page is loaded.
 To do that you can activate "Run check automatically" flag before pressing on "Go" button.

-If you prefer running check manually, then deactivate "Run check automatically" flag and use "Run" button to lauch the check.
+If you prefer running check manually, then deactivate "Run check automatically" flag and use "Run" button to launch the check.

-"Show full article text?" toggle button either hides all contents of the article (except for refereneces) or shows full article text.
+"Show full article text?" toggle button either hides all contents of the article (except for references) or shows full article text.
 You can toggle this button to "Yes" or "No" any time (before or after check).

 If you need to get back to the "normal" (before-the-check) page view, click on "Refresh" button in Chrome.